oscarpedrero/BloodyBoss/README.md

 <summary>Changelog</summary>

 `1.1.4`
-- Updated the timer system through Coroutine that brings the new version of Bloody.Core
+- Updated the timer system through CoroutineHandler.
+- Minions summoned by players do not harm the NPC.
+- Removed the ability to bite a non-vBlood NPC boss.
+- Fixed errors that existed with messages from VBlood and non-VBlood NPCS.
+- Fixed reward item duplication bug.
+- Fixed the error that did not deliver the items in the inventory and always threw them on the ground.

 `1.1.3`
 - Fixed error with duplicate messages when killing an NPCS boss